 This policy is designed to promote and acknowledge good behaviour rather than merely to deter anti-social behaviour.
 Incentive schemes are in place to recognise good behaviour and achievements.
 We support all children in developing good selfesteem, confidence and feelings of competence.
-We praise and reward pupils for good behaviour, social skills and work throughout the school day in a variety of ways: verbal praise, stickers, certificates, prize mascots, star of the week, celebration assembly and headteacher certificates including the Gold star of the week which is recorded in a book of Stars.
-The children chosen will have their names added to the Amazing Acomb Acorns oak tree display in the school hall.
+We praise and reward pupils for good behaviour, social skills and work throughout the school day in a variety of ways: verbal praise, stickers, certificates, prize mascots, star of the week, celebration assembly and Headteacher awards.